spangen87/memory-game/README.md

 # Teddy Memory Game
 This is a Memory Game that has been inspired from my daughters stuffed animals.
 It is a simple but yet challenging memory game with eight pairs of cards.

-The game targets to be a fun and challenging way to learn concentrate and remembering things for children.
+The game targets to be a fun and challenging way to learn to concentrate and remembering things for children.
 But it also a nice way for adults to relax.

 Welcome to [Teddy Memory Game](https://spangen87.github.io/memory-game/).